MrJFry/CATfeeder/README.md

 As you can see on the pictures I glued everything together with duct tape to find the best angle for the nozzle but this is only for testing.
 I recommend using loctite to glue the parts toghether.

+For the NEMA17 you will need another stepper motor mount, wich I will upload later.

 # Software